IELTS Speaking Samples and Answers

 Q. What will be different about your life in the future?
 [Why?]

 Answer: There possibly will be a couple of significant changes in my life in the near future.
 First, I will be moving to a bigger city for better employment opportunities in the future once I finish my studies.
 Besides, I am also planning to be more careful about my diet and physical health since I am a bit thin for my age now.
-Moreover, after I have a job, I will probably get married after a couple of years later and have kids of my own.
+Moreover, after I have a job, I will probably get married a couple of years later and have children of my own.
 This will change so many things and aspects of my lifestyle.

-Part 2 - Cue Card/ Candidate Task Card
+Part 2 - Cue Card/ Candidate Task Card:

 [The topic for your talk will be written on a card which the examiner will hand over to you.
 Read it carefully and then make some brief notes.]